amatus/gnunet-web/README.md

    "Set Remote Description as Answer".
 8. Alice and Bob wait for the ICE State to be connected.
 9. Alice and Bob can send messages with the input box at the bottom of the page.

-### Compile GNUnet with emscripten ###
-0. Execute `./build-gnunet.sh`
-1. Execute `boot production`
-2. Open resources/public/index.html

-Each GNUnet service is running in its own [Web Worker] thread.
-The APIs used by the services to schedule tasks, communicate with each other, and load plugins are implemented as emscripten js libraries.

-To debug a shared worker in chrome open chrome://inspect and click the "inspect" link next to an entry in the shared workers list.

   [gnunet]: https://gnunet.org
   [webrtc]: http://www.webrtc.org